Some time ago, I was on the phone with Becky, a life coach who specializes in “helping people with an overwhelming desire to create miracles.”

-If you’re a man who is desperate to become better with women, for example, then you’ve probably read The Game by Neil Strauss, in which Neil chronicles his rise from socially awkward journalist to the world’s most notorious pick-up artist.
+If you’re a man who is desperate to, let’s say, become better with women, then you’ve probably read The Game by Neil Strauss, in which Neil chronicles his rise from socially awkward journalist to the world’s most notorious pick-up artist.
 Maybe The Game led you to its companion piece, The Rules of the Game, and then to books like Mystery Method or The Layguide or even Robert Greene’s The Art of Seduction.
-Maybe you took to the internet, and spent hours in online forums, poring over the latest and most commonly used attraction methods.
+Maybe you took to the internet and spent hours in online forums, poring over the latest and most commonly used attraction methods.
 Maybe you even bought one of Ross Jeffries’ home study courses.

 Then, you decided that canned openers, DHV stories, and kino escalation patterns all seem inauthentic and creepy, and you’d much rather attract women by just being yourself.
-So, now you’re reading all the best books on how to become a better, more integrated man, like No More Mr. Nice Guy by Dr. Robert Glover and The Way of the Superior Man by David Deida.
+So, now you’re reading all the best books on how to become a better, more grounded man like No More Mr. Nice Guy by Dr. Robert Glover and The Way of the Superior Man by David Deida.
 Maybe you’ve picked up Dale Carnegie’s How to Win Friends and Influence People, Nathaniel Branden’s The Six Pillars of Self-Esteem, and Viktor Frankl’s timeless classic, Man’s Search for Meaning.
-Maybe you’ve even joined a support group, which allows you to comfortably share your story with other men.
+Maybe you’ve even joined a support group that allows you to comfortably share your story with other men.

 My question is: When are you finally going to walk up to a woman and say hi?

 Similarly, if you’re a woman who wants to attract the perfect man, maybe you’ve been thumbing the pages of Elle, Marie Claire, and Cosmopolitan, looking for ways to “get his attention” and “find out if he’s into you.“